ARMmbed/mbed-os/targets/TARGET_STM/README.md

 - debug profile is disabling deepsleep
 - deepsleep can also be disabled by application or drivers using sleep_manager_lock_deep_sleep()
 - deep-sleep-latency value is configured to 4 by default for STM32
+- MBED_SLEEP_TRACING_ENABLED macro can be too much verbose for some STM32 targets.
+This can be reduced enabling additonal STM32_SLEEP_TRACING macro

 ### WiFi configuration